BnDLett/composite_wall_mod/README.md

 # Usage
 Download the .jar and import it into Mindustry.
 After a client restart, the blocks should be ready.

-## Multiplayer
+## Headless server/client
-This mod is not designed to work in multiplayer.
-Don't expect it to continuously work on a dedicated/headless server.
+This mod is not designed to work on a headless server.
+Don't expect it to continuously work on a headless server.

 Although, with that said, it has worked fine from my testing.

-## Singleplayer
+## Non-headless server/client
 Join any save you wish.
 Currently, this mod doesn't exclude itself from the Erekir tree verbatimly, so do expect to see composite walls on an Erekir planet/sector.